L10 Web Stats Reporter 3.15

-Using the EZcube
+Using the EZCube

 to take professional photographs of your art work

-The EZcube web site is a resource for lighting tips
+The EZCube web site is a resource for lighting tips

 I've always been a big fan of using daylight florescent bulbs to photograph artwork digitally because it's easy to set up and to get accurate color.
 In fact, this is the third product I've reviewed that works well with daylight florescent bulbs and makes it easy for artists to photograph their own art work.

-The EZcube is a sturdy photographic light tent made from white nylon that stores flat and pops open when unfolded.
+The EZCube is a sturdy photographic light tent made from white nylon that stores flat and pops open when unfolded.
 The white fabric acts as a diffuser for lights positioned around the cube.
 Additionally, the top unzips so a rim light can be positioned behind and over the artwork to separate it from the background.
 And for items that need to be suspended, the inside top sides contain rows of grommets for stringing monofilament wire.

 EZcube